girijeshhs/cafe-pl/PROJECT_REPORT.md

 ### 1.1 Context and Goals

-Local cafés often juggle handwritten tickets and spreadsheets, which slows service and hides stock issues.
+Local cafés often juggle handwritten tickets and spreadsheets, which slows service, hides stock issues, and makes closing-time reconciliation stressful.
 The **Cafe Management System (CMS)** aims to give a single, easy workflow for customers, products, orders, and billing so daily operations stay consistent.
+It keeps the footprint small (CLI, MySQL, one configuration file) so staff can run it on existing machines without extra spend.

 ### 1.2 Scope and Constraints

 This version focuses on a menu-driven CLI with MySQL storage.
 It covers customer records, product catalogues, order capture, invoices, and simple summaries.
-Payment gateways, loyalty programmes, and multi-branch sync are left for later.
+Out of scope for now: payment gateways, loyalty programmes, table reservations, multi-branch sync, and advanced dashboards.
+The design assumes one café location, periodic manual backups, and staff comfortable with basic terminal prompts.

 ### 1.3 Approach and Report Map

 We gathered the core needs, drafted a simple layered design, built the CLI and database pieces, and verified behaviour with basic tests.
+Requirements were logged in a concise checklist, and the schema was iterated twice based on trial orders.
 The remaining chapters follow that path: related work, analysis, design, implementation, testing, results, project management, and future work.

 ---